-Quantum realism is the theory that the ghostly quantum world is real on its own terms.
+Quantum realism proposes that the quantum world is real on its own terms and it creates the physical world we see, just as a video game creates a reality that isn’t real in itself.
 It isn’t The Matrix movie idea that another physical world is creating ours because even computing one electron wave function that can spread over a galaxy then collapse to any point in it is beyond any physical computer.
 Only quantum processing has the power to output the physical reality we see.
-Nor is it that we are dreaming because if I am dreaming you then you don’t exist, leading to the solipsist view that only I exist.
+Nor is it that we are dreaming because if I am dreaming you then you don’t exist, leading to the solipsism that only I exist.

-In quantum realism, you and I are real and the physical world is the interface between us.
-So there is a real world out there but it isn’t the physical one you see.
-The physical world mediates quantum reality as email mediates people.
-An email represents a person but isn’t a person in itself and likewise the physical world represents reality but it is not in itself real.
+In quantum realism, you and I are real and the physical world is just an interface, so there is a real world out there but it isn’t the one you see.
+What you see is a virtual reality that represents a physical world that isn’t real in itself so the observer and the observed are real but the observation is virtual.

-Quantum realism is a monism just as physical realism is, except that for it the only reality is quantum.
-In this view, physical reality only arises when quantum reality interacts with itself to give an observer and an observed.
-Since the interaction is mutual, it follows that when we observe a photon, it is also “observing” us, as evidenced by the observer effect in physics.
-Later chapters address how a quantum reality could provide the ability to observe, but for now note that a tree can’t fall in a forest unseen because the ground it hits “sees” it.
+Quantum realism is a monism like physical realism except now the only reality is quantum.
+It is based on quantum theory, that physical events arise when quantum waves interact.
+The interaction is mutual, so when we observe a photon, it also “observes” us, as evidenced by the observer effect in physics.
+Unlike solipsism, this theory is universal, so a tree can’t fall in a forest unseen because the ground it hits “sees” it.

-The reality options in computer game terms are:
+One can compare the reality options in computer game terms as follows:

 - Physical realism.
 A game running itself with no-one in charge.

 - Dualism.
-A game running itself with the programmer vainly trying to regain control.
+A game running itself with the programmer struggling to regain control.

 - Solipsism.
 A single player game that exists only for one person.

 - Quantum realism.
-A massively multi-player game with every photon a “player”.
+A massively multi-player game where every photon is a “player”.

-Figure 1.2 compares the reality candidates based on Wheeler’s universal observing eye.
-In physical realism, a physical reality somehow observes itself, although matter offers no basis at all for observation.
-In dualism, a higher reality observes the physical, although no basis has ever been proposed for how two different realities can co-exist.
-In quantum realism, a quantum reality observes itself via a physical world interface, so there is only one reality and it can inherently observe
+Figure 1.2 compares the reality candidates based on Wheeler’s universal observing eye, which depicts a self-observing universe.
+In physical realism, a physical reality somehow observes itself, although matter has no ability at all to observe.
+In dualism, a higher reality observes the physical, although it is never explained how two different realities can co-exist.
+In quantum realism, quantum reality observes itself by the virtual interface we call physical reality, as it is inherently able to observe

-In sum, physical realism denies any reality that isn’t physical, dualism lets us have physical and non-physical realities at the same time, and quantum realism regards the physical world as a generated interface that is not in itself real.
-Let us now choose between these options based on science not bias.
+In sum, physical realism allows only physical reality dualism allows both physical and non-physical realities at once, and quantum realism allows only quantum reality as the physical world is a virtual reality.
+Let us now evaluate these options based on science not bias.